Skip to main content

 This should be obvious, but people often forget: we're often working with practices and concepts from other cultures, which importantly literally use words from different languages!
 Two cultures might cut the world up very differently, especially for culturally specific practices, etc. etc.

 Another major source of confusion here is that each of a. the actual experiences, b. the actual doing of some practice, and c. whatever the intended target is, are not the same as the instructions that are given to students.
-In particular people often conflate whatever the practice instructions are, especially for basic preliminary instructions, with "what meditation is," besides the fact that people are seldom actually achieving what they've been told—which sometimes isn't possible, and isn't even meant to be possible!
+In particular people often conflate whatever the practice instructions are, especially for basic preliminary instructions, with "what meditation is."
+This is also besides the fact that people are seldom actually achieving what they've been told—which sometimes isn't possible, and sometimes isn't even meant to be possible!

-(To be clear, you can obviously go off on your own and do whatever you want, but maybe what you arrive at is not that helpfully called meditation, and in any case narrowly you might not be doing "meditation" as far as the tradition you started in is concerned.)
+(To be clear, you can obviously go off on your own and do whatever you want, but maybe what you arrive at isn't really helpfully called meditation, and in any case narrowly you might not be doing "meditation" as far as the tradition you started in is concerned.)

 Also, traditionally, at least in Buddhism, a student would likely have thousands of false starts, dead ends, etc. etc., before finding their feet, and even then they would probably overhaul their sense of what the thing really is several times over.
 Whatever they were taught as a novice, let alone what they understood, was likely quite different from what a "master" would be doing, even if they're still sitting quietly in a hall or in the forest.